Structure Your Workspace

 Add these leading indicators to the KPI tree to create a complete picture of the levers you can pull to help grow the company.

-The next step is to pick which of these leading indicators, if improved, would drive the most growth for the company and create a SMART around for improving it.
+The next step is pick which of these leading indicators, if improved, would drive the most growth for the company, and create a SMART goal for improving it.

-These are called Outcomes, and this process is the crux of becoming a more Outcome-oriented product team.
+This process is the crux becoming a more Outcome-oriented product team.

 Ideally, you would assign one Outcome to each product trio.
 These Outcomes are enabling constraints that focus the trio on improvements you are confident will lead to growth within the company, while still giving them the freedom to figure out the best way to achieve them.